ehb-nj/iac-magic-box/40-terraform/rke2/README.md

 - Terraform installed on the "admin machine"
 - Proxmox deployed and ready with snippets (for cloud-init) activated
 - Network for Kube ready with Internet connection
+- Network configured and flow configured to access PVE node and Kube nodes
+- SSH-Agent configured (use to deploy snippets for cloud-init)

 ## Terraform